allenai/natural-instructions/tasks/README.md

 `task613_politifact_text_generation` | Given a statement from a politifact.com you task is to generate the subject of discussion of the statement. | Text Generation
 `task614_glucose_cause_event_detection` | Given a story and a selected sentence, find an event in the story that caused that sentence | Sentence Generation
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
-`task617_amazonreview_category_text_generation` | Given an Amazon product review your task is to generate the category of product. | Text Generation
-`task618_amazonreview_summary_text_generation` | Given an Amazon product review your task is to generate the summary of the review. | Text Generation
-`task649_race_blank_question_generation` | Generate a fill-in-the-blank question based on the given article and an answer. | Question Generation
-`task616_cola_classification` | Given a sentence you have to return if it is acceptable or unacceptable. | Classification `task827_copa_commonsense_reasoning` | Given a premise and two alternative,  select the alternative that more plausibly has a causal relation with the premise | Answer Generation
-`task828_copa_commonsense_cause_effect` | Given a pair of sentences, judge whether the second sentence is the cause or effect of the first on. | Classification
 `task616_cola_classification` | Given a sentence you have to return if it is acceptable or unacceptable. | Classification `task617_amazonreview_category_text_generation` | Given an Amazon product review your task is to generate the category of product. | Text Generation
 `task618_amazonreview_summary_text_generation` | Given an Amazon product review your task is to generate the summary of the review. | Text Generation